 You will learn about new products, meet new people, and be educated about this healthy and humane lifestyle!

 And we give away door prizes at some events (on hold during the pandemic)!

 Advertising for the events will include a designated Facebook page, promotions through Project Vegan 716, online advertisements, bulletin board at The Vegan Center, leafleting at vegan-friendly events, lawn signs in high traffic areas, Craigslist events, radio promotions, event invites to targeted Facebook groups, Alignable (reaches loca

-Advertising for the events will include a designated Facebook page, promotions through Project Vegan 716, online advertisements, bulletin board at The Vegan Center, leafleting at vegan-friendly events, lawn signs in high traffic areas, Craigslist events, radio promotions, event invites to targeted Facebook groups, Alignable (reaches local small business owners), posters at local establishments, and at The Vegan Center.
+Advertising for the events will include a designated Facebook page, promotions through Project Vegan 716, online advertisements, bulletin board at The Vegan Center, leafleting at vegan-friendly events, lawn signs in high traffic areas, Craigslist events, radio promotions, event invites to targeted Facebook groups, Alignable (reaches local small business owners), posters at local establishments, Chamber of Commerce of the Tonawandas, Google events, and at The Vegan Center.
 Project Vegan 716 will also provide a pdf file of a poster to all vendors and will mail printed posters to any vendor upon request.